-

 tmux resize-panes

-https://youtu.be/hpFYE2LU7xc {.youtube-embed} Resizing panes in tmux can be quite difficult in default tmux, I use a set of keybingings to help resize panes in the rare occasions that I do need just a bit more space.
+https://youtu.be/hpFYE2LU7xc Resizing panes in tmux can be quite difficult in default tmux, I use a set of keybingings to help resize panes in the rare occasions that I do need just a bit more space.
 I set the keybinding to the same as my split navigation bindings but shifted.
 They are very vim like (h,j,k,l).
 Most often when I need to resize panes I just grab the edge of the pane with my mouse.
-Yes the mouse, its not that often that I actually need to change the size of a pan
+Yes the mouse, its not that often that I actually need to change the size of a pane. tmux-nav-2021 fo

 -